table of contents

 For this reason, the violet is sometimes known as Jupiterbloem or ‘Jupiter’s flower’ in Flemish.

-Geoffrey Grigson suggests that what really pulled the violet out of obscurity was its scent.
+Geoffrey Grigson suggests that its scent really pulled the violet out of obscurity.
 He writes:

 “Scent suggested sex, so the violet was a flower of Aphrodite and also of her son Priapus, the deity of gardens and generation…A flower so deeply and finely scented must also have its virtues in physic.”